Jumkey Bug Bounty Program

 - Multiple reports over time can be eligible for Hall of Fame or a digital certificate.

 - We may also consider to give a job offer contract to work in-house or remotely.

 In situations where a bug does not warrant a bounty, we may issue a digital certificate.
 Our certification process is multileveled:

 Our Hall of Fame page recognises the contributions of reporters who have demonstrated a high level of dedication to our program.

 Acceptance requires multiple valid reports and remains at the discretion of our team.

 - Be the first to report the issue to us.

-- Must pertain to an item explicitly listed under Vulnerability Categories.
+- Must pertain to an item explicitly listed under vulnerable categories listed below.

 - Must contain sufficient information including a proof of concept screenshot, video, or code snippet where needed.